A Penny Well Spent

 ‘The game’s up old Dragon,’ said Flush, humouring the man’s senile delusions, ‘we’re here to put a stop to your reign of terror.’

 ‘Huh?
-Speak up boy,’ said the old man, whose superpower clearly wasn’t good hearing.
+Speak up boy,’ said the old man, whose dragon powers clearly didn’t include good hearing.

-‘He said we’re here to stop you!’ shouted Faucet.
+‘He said we’re here to stop you!’ shouted Faucet moodily, still rubbing his head.

 The old man looked at them, still none the wiser what either of them had said.
 Faucet turned to Flush and, remembering what they’d learnt that morning, suggested he try a pun.
-Flush was excited by the idea and, as loudly as he could, he yelled at the man, ‘This is the end of your tale, dragon!’
+Flush was excited by the idea and, as loudly as he could, he yelled at the man, ‘We’ll be dragon you off to jail now!’

-The old man definitely heard this, and upon hearing the pun – if you could call it that – he promptly clutched his chest in shock and keeled over, collapsing on the floor in front of them.
+The old man definitely heard this, and upon hearing the pun – if you could call it that – he promptly clutched his chest in shock and keeled over, collapsing on the floor in front of them like a sack of gone-off potatoes.

 ‘I did it!’ cried Flush.
 ‘It worked!
 My pun actually disabled him!’